jbinto/gta-whichtrack/PLANNING.md

 * [DONE] Commit workers.dev example code
 * [DONE] Put API key in secrets

-* CircleCI build to deploy to workers.dev
+* [DONE] CircleCI build to deploy to workers.dev

 * Use `ittyrouter` to make code more practical
   * e.g. somewhat mirror upstream API structure, params like /stops/:stopID
   * .txt for summary (e.g. usable pre-frontend), .json for full data structure
 * Implement /stops endpoint

+* do webpack build, so we can bring in modules?

 * Add next frontend
   * on CI `next export` hello world to cloudflare pages